 Bootleggers would often hire women to ride with them when transporting alcohol. “‘No self-respecting federal agent likes to hold up an automobile containing women,’ according to The Boston Daily Globe.”2

 Although useful in law enforcement, there were never many female Prohibition Bureau agents.
 A dozen were hired in 1922.
-They were Georgia Hopley and Dr. Katherine Herring in Washington, DC.
-Grace E. Millie and Daisy Simpson in California.
-Annie M. Crook (an unfortunate name for anyone in law enforcement) and Frances Dennison in Illinois.
+They were Georgia Hopley and Dr. Katherine Herring in DC.
+Grace E. Millie and Daisy Simpson in CA. Annie M. Crook (an unfortunate name for anyone in law enforcement) and Frances Dennison in IL.
 Harriet J. Stewart in Chicago.
-Mary E. McDonald, Hannah Brigham, and Minnie M. Estabrook in Massachusetts.
-Margaret J. Rossa in Montana and Jenne R. Nesbitt in Ohio.3 Others were added soon after.4
+Mary E. McDonald, Hannah Brigham, and Minnie M. Estabrook in MA.
+Margaret J. Rossa in MT and Jenne R. Nesbitt in OH.3 Others were added soon after.4

 Two Pioneer Women Prohibition Agents

 Women Prohibition agents played varying roles.
-After Georgia Hopley was appointed as an agent, she worked in local enforcement in Washington, DC.
-She was then asked to develop, implement, and lead the Prohibition Bureau’s publicity efforts.
+After Georgia Hopley was appointed as an agent, she worked in local enforcement in DC.
+She was then asked to develop, implement, and lead the Bureau’s publicity efforts.

 Georgia Hopley became a one-person public affairs office.
 She traveled across the country speaking at churches, schools, conventions, and other groups.
-Agent Hopley wrote newspaper articles, gave interviews, and discussed prohibition enforcement problems with political and business leaders.
+Agent Hopley wrote newspaper articles, gave interviews, and discussed prohibition enforcement problems.
+She did this with political and business leaders.
 Her job was to strengthen public support for the enforcement of Prohibition.
-She worked on that with determination and persistence.5
+In this, she was determined and persistent.5

 Much better known was Prohibition Agent Daisy Simpson.
 She was assigned to the San Francisco office.
 Yet she also worked in other cities across the country.
 They included Baltimore, Chicago, Milwaukee, and New York.

 Early on, Daisy Simpson received much visibility in the press.
 Known as the “Lady Hooch Hunter,” she often used disguises.
 She was reported have a hundred different ones.
 Often, using a disguise, she would spend a few nights in a speakeasy, hotel or restaurant.
 Then she would arrest those who served her any alcohol.